Consensys/doc.web3signer/docs/HowTo/Store-Keys-Vaults/Use-Hashicorp.md

 ---
 title: Use HashiCorp Vault
-description: Using Web3Signer with HashiCorp Vault
+description: Use Web3Signer with HashiCorp Vault
 sidebar_position: 1
 ---